suse-janguyen/fleet-awesome/security/bitwarden/smop/README.md

 _TODO_
 - [ ] can fleet pass the `--devel` option to the helm-controller?
 (Beta version in current dir as a workaround).
 - [ ] test the options with the above
+- [ ] install Beta v0.1.0 chart, simulate `--devel` flag for helm
+- [ ] kustomize for sdk-server bootstrap Issuer/Cert, secondary bundle, dependent on label like `bw-sdk-server-bootstrap: true` or similar
 ...